 Yet, Turkish cooks hold on to their beloved short-grain baldo rice even when making everyday rice or rice pilaf, where the goal is to get a fluffy rice, each grain entirely separated from the next.
 Perhaps this is the reason why cooking rice is commonly seen as the ultimate kitchen test in Turkey.

 Most Turks solve this contradiction in terms by using copious amounts of fats, whether butter or oils.
-The result is sometimes delicious (with good fats, you can hardly go wrong), but often ends up greasy (if low quality fats are used).
+The result is sometimes delicious.
+With good fats, you can hardly go wrong.
+But if low quality fats are used, the rice often ends up greasy.

 Since short grain rice is clearly not the best suited type of rice for the task at hand, my tentative conclusion is that they use it because it’s what’s been available.
 Short grain rice simply grows better than long grain varieties domestically.